Specific Performance & Contracts

 - The Failure Of The Defendant To Perform Its Part Of The Contract.

 Not all contracts are enforceable – for example, illegal contracts to commit crimes or violate laws are not enforceable – bad news for all those criminals out there trying to enforce their contracts to break the law.

-Of course, most real estate contracts are lawful, and therefore often enforceable, valid and binding.
+Of course, most land deals are lawful, and therefore often enforceable, valid and binding.

 A valid contract also cannot have defenses to escape performance – for example duress, or unclean hands, or fraud.
 These are all defenses to the validity of a contract.

-The vast majority – well over 95% of all real estate contracts are valid, binding and enforceable.
+The vast majority – well over 95% of all contracts are valid, binding and enforceable.

 In breach of contract actions – the plaintiff (the person that sues in court for its rights) must be entirely blameless.

 The plaintiff must have performed its end of the bargain – or have been excused from that performance by the anticipatory breach of the defendant.

 Even if the performance by the Plaintiff has been excused, they still must be “ready, willing and able” to perform according to the terms of the contract.